 #3 Go Crabbing

 If you don’t already have your own gear, you can purchase crabbing supplies in the village, get this environmentally-friendly option from Amazon, or make your own, just don’t use hooks.
-A small piece of raw smoked bacon serves as excellent bait.
+A small piece of raw smoked bacon makes excellent bait.

 Keep in mind that the crabs you’ll catch, known as Gilly crabs, are not edible.
 Remember to handle them with care, place them in a bucket with water, and release them back into the water gently.